STRONG-TACT/strong-tact.github.io/faq.markdown

 ---

 1. Can I play with my human friends?
+Yes.
 2. How many times can I enter the game in the player track?
 3. Is each agent going to be used only once in the player track?
 4. Can I select agents to play?
+5. Can I select levels to play?